victorcroisfelt/tech_pathloss-shadow-mmwaves/README.md

 This repository includes the PDF of the following technical report:

-Victor Croisfelt Rodrigues and Taufik Abrão "SA Study of Pathloss and Shadow Fading Models for mmWaves", Technical Report, February, 2020.
+Victor Croisfelt Rodrigues and Taufik Abrão "A Study of Pathloss and Shadow Fading Models for mmWaves", Technical Report, February, 2020.

 **Code:** This repository also has a research-oriented code package, located in the "matlab" folder, which allows readers to replicate the results (Figs. 1, 2a, and 2b) of the technical report.